iamme24cl/Recipes/README.md

     - visit port `localhost:3000` on your choice of browser to use the application

 ## Project Status
 Project is: _in progress_ .
-I intend to add more features to this application as I learn new skills.
+I intend to add more features to this application.

 ## Contact
 Created by [@iamme24cl](https://github.com/iamme24cl) - feel free to contact me!